remotion-dev/remotion/packages/docs/docs/get-static-files.md

 - `sizeInBytes`: The file size.
 If it is a symbolic link, the file size of the original is reported.
 - `lastModified`: Last modified date in Unix timestamp in milliseconds.

+## Maximum files

+For performance, only the first 1000 items are fetched and displayed.

 ## See also

 - [Source code for this function](https://github.com/remotion-dev/remotion/blob/main/packages/core/src/get-static-files.ts)